YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Several environment variables control the operation of YottaDB.
 Some of them are required for normal operation, whereas for others, YottaDB assumes a default value if they are not set.
 The three most important ones are:

 * **ydb_dist**: Points to the directory where YottaDB is installed.
 If it is not set, the :code:`yottadb` program sets it to the directory from which it is executed.
-[JOB](https://docs.yottadb.com/ProgrammersGuide/commands.html#job)'d processes inherit it.
+Processes started with the `JOB <../ProgrammersGuide/commands.html#job>`_ command inherit this and other environment variables from their parent processes.

 * **ydb_gbldir**: Points to a global directory file.
 A global directory file maps global variables (the hierarchical key-value relationships of the YottaDB database) to database files in the filesystem.
 This is not required by processes that do not access any global variables.
 There is no default.

 * **ydb_routines**: Tells a process where to find application code written in M. It is not required by applications that do not invoke M code.
 If it is not set, the :code:`yottadb` program sets it to :code:`$ydb_dist/libyottadbutil.so` where YottaDB's own utility routines (such as GDE) are available.
-[JOB](https://docs.yottadb.com/ProgrammersGuide/commands.html#job)'d processes inherit it.

 A YottaDB distribution comes with many scripts that set up a default YottaDB environment for the shell of your choice.
 These scripts are as follows: